AdaCore/learn/courses/advanced-spark/chapters/type_contracts.rst

     - Checked everywhere a range/discriminant check would be issued: assignment, parameter passing, type conversion, type qualification

-    - ...but exception Assertion_Error is raised in case of violation
+    - ...but exception :ada:`Assertion_Error` is raised in case of violation

-    - ...but predicates not checked by default, activated with -gnata
+    - ...but predicates not checked by default, activated with ``-gnata``

 - Static predicate does not mean verification at compile time!